Position: AI Scaling: From Up to Down and Out: Scaling Down: Refining Core Functions

 \textbf{Scalable Training Strategies.} Training efficiency is another critical factor in developing compact yet powerful models.
 Mini-CPM \cite{hu2024minicpm} introduces Model Wind Tunnel Experiments (MWTE) to optimize hyperparameter selection, ensuring that smaller models are trained in a computationally efficient manner.
 Additionally, it employs the Warmup-Stable-Decay (WSD) learning rate scheduler, which segments training into distinct phases to maximize hardware utilization and improve convergence.

-\textbf{More Parameters but Less Activation.} A crucial trend in optimizing smaller models for efficiency is the adoption of Mixture-of-Experts (MoE) architectures, where a subset of model parameters is activated per token, reducing computation while maintaining a large overall parameter pool.
+\textbf{More Parameters but Less Activation.} A crucial trend in optimizing smaller models for efficiency is the adoption of MoE, where a subset of model parameters is activated per token, reducing computation while maintaining a large overall parameter pool.
 Several recent models exemplify this technique: Mixtral \cite{jiang2024mixtral} consists of 8 expert models with a total of 56B parameters, while each token is processed by only 2 experts.
 Phi-3.5-MoE \cite{abdin2024phi} comprises 16 experts totaling 60.8B parameters but activates only 6.6B (10.9\%).
 DeepSeek-V2 \cite{liu2024deepseek} is a 236B-parameter model with 21B parameters activated per token (8.9\%).
 DeepSeek-V3 \cite{liu2024deepseek3} scales further to 671B total parameters while activating only 37B per token (5.5\%).
-These MoE-based models show that large parameter spaces can be efficiently leveraged without incurring excessive computational costs, allowing smaller models to achieve performance comparable to their larger counterparts with only a fraction of the active compute requirements.